Ideal for: Individuals who want the skills and training to be professional guides | Ages: 18 and Up | Dates: May-August

 Client Teaching: 14 – 20 hours

-Our staff is made up of a bunch of really fun, friendly people who are also super serious about providing you with the best camp experience ever.
-Each day they demonstrate their passion for serving Jesus Christ through leading by example and with a cheerful demeanor.
+Our staff is made up of knowledgeable, friendly people who are also serious about providing you with the best training and outdoor experience ever.
+Each day they demonstrate their passion for serving Jesus Christ through leading by example with a cheerful demeanor.

 Our staff members are recruited based on their: